reedacartwright/spagedi/readme.txt

 INSTALLATION

-See SPAGeDi's website for binary packages for Windows, Mac OSX, and other systems.
+See SPAGeDi's website for binary packages for Windows, Mac OSX, and other sys- tems.
 Alternatively, you can compile SPAGeDi from the source.
 SPAGeDi requires CMake 2.6 (http://www.cmake.org/) to build it from sources.
-Many Unix-like opera- ting systems can install CMake through their package systems.
+Many Unix-like operating systems can install CMake through their package systems.
 Extract the SPAGeDi source code and issue the following commands in the extracted directory:

-cmake -g "Unix Makefiles" .
+    cmake .
     make
     make install

-The '-g' option to cmake can be changed provide different build system options.
+The '-G' option to cmake is used to specify different build systems, e.g. Unix Makefiles versus KDevelop3 project.
+The '-D' option to cmake can be used to set different cmake variables from the command line:

+    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr .
+    make
+    make install

+This will build an optimized version of SPAGeDi and install it to '/usr/bin'.
+To specify your own build flags you need to set the environment variables CFLAGS and LDFLAGS as neccessary.
+Then specify

+    cmake -DCMAKE_BUILD_TYPE= .

-See CMake's manual for information.
+See CMake's manual for additional information.

 MANUAL